Brisbane's Sister City - Hyderabad

 On this page you can find general information about Hyderabad, as well as download a key facts and opportunity sectors fact sheet.

-Underpinned by one of the country’s largest film production industries – Telugu Film, commonly known as ‘Tollywood’ – and bolstered by emerging biotech and pharmaceutical industries, Hyderabad has one of the fastest growing economies in India.
+Hyderabad has several major industries including infrastructure, film production (underpinned by one of the country’s largest film production industries, Telugu Film, commonly known as ‘Tollywood’), and bolstered by emerging biotech and pharmaceutical industries.
 Due to the high number of IT-related companies that have established headquarters and large campuses there; Hyderabad has recently earned the nick-name ‘Cyberabad’.

 Besides major industries, Hyderabad has a number of universities, research and training institutions for defence, police and administrative sectors.
-Hyderabad has been highly successful in attracting major global companies to set up regional headquarters and these include: Microsoft, Amazon, Google, Apple, Uber, Lucent, Facebook, AT&T and Bank of America.
+Hyderabad has been highly successful in attracting major global companies to set up regional headquarters including: Microsoft, Amazon, Google, Apple, Uber, Lucent, Facebook, AT&T and Bank of America.

-The official language of Hyderabad is Telugu.
-Reflecting the diversity of the region, Urdu, English and Hindi are also spoken.
-Although Hindus form a majority in the city, Muslims constitute about 40 percent of the population and they form the largest Muslim community in Andhra Pradesh.
+- although Hindus form a majority in the city, Muslims constitute about 40% of the population and they form the largest Muslim community in Andhra Pradesh.

-Perched on the Deccan Plateau, Hyderabad (and the surrounding metropolitan area) covers around 1864 square kilometres and was founded in 1591 by Muhammad Quli Qutub Shah after the earlier capital city of Golconda became overcrowded.
-Hyderabad and its twin city, Secunderabad, form a single local government unit: The Greater Hyderabad Municipal Corporation.
+- covers around 1864 square kilometres and was founded in 1591 by Muhammad Quli Qutub Shah after the earlier capital city of Golconda became overcrowded.

-For more information, visit the Greater Hyderabad Municipal Corporation website.
+For more information, visit the Greater Hyderabad website.